What to Feed a Cat With Arthritis?

 Exercise and Supplements: Gentle exercise is beneficial for arthritic cats.
 Encourage your cat to engage in low-impact activities to help maintain joint mobility.
 Consult your veterinarian for exercise recommendations tailored to your cat’s specific condition.

-Additionally, consider incorporating supplements like fish oil, which can have anti-inflammatory effects and support joint health.
+Additionally, consider using Arthritis supplements like fish oil, which can have anti-inflammatory effects and support joint health.
 Always consult your veterinarian before adding supplements to your cat’s diet to ensure they are safe and appropriate.
 You may also consider using a heating pad to help relieve their pain through heat therapy.

 By following these additional tips in conjunction with dietary changes, you can create a holistic approach to managing your cat’s arthritis.
 This comprehensive strategy aims to improve their comfort, mobility, and overall quality of life.